Allegheny-Code-Colf-Association/.github/profile/README.md

 ## What is Code Golf?

-The easiest way to answer this question is do what all very online people do--quote Wikipedia:
+The easiest way to answer this question is do what all very online people do, and cite [Wikipedia's entry on the subject](https://en.wikipedia.org/wiki/Code_golf):

 > Code golf is a type of recreational computer programming competition in which participants strive to achieve the shortest possible source code that solves a certain problem.
 Code golf challenges and tournaments may also be named with the programming language used (for example, Perl golf).